 Get your lawn and trees in good shape

-One of the most important fall maintenance items to check off your list is to trim your trees.
+One of the most important fall home maintenance items to check off your list is to trim your trees.
 Make sure you know how to prune your trees properly to avoid falling limbs in winter weather – or hire someone who does.
-Keep an eye out for signs of disease in your trees: early leaf color change, thin or brown needles, and dead branches are all signs you may need to take action.
+Keep an eye out for signs of disease in your trees.
+This could include early leaf color change, thin or brown needles, and dead branches are all signs you may need to take action.

 Next, take care of the leaves on the ground.
 Leaves left on the ground during periods of snow can inhibit growth once spring comes around.
-While you’re at it, make sure you clean the leaves out of your gutters and downspouts to avoid water pooling and damaging your roof or siding.
+While you’re at it, make sure you clean the leaves out of your gutters and downspouts.
+This helps to avoid water pooling and damaging your roof or siding.

 Check safety measures off your list

-Ice and snow can turn a winter wonderland into a hazardous nightmare, so make sure your driveway, walkways, railings and stairs are all easy to navigate before the cold weather arrives.
+Ice and snow can turn a winter wonderland into a hazardous nightmare.
+Make sure your driveway, walkways, railings, and stairs are all easy to navigate before the cold weather arrives.
 Check for sturdy railings and any issues that will make shoveling more difficult or dangerous.

 Now is also a great time to check your smoke detectors and carbon monoxide detectors and replace batteries if needed.
 It’s also a good time to check the radon levels – with windows staying shut during colder weather, radon is more likely to be trapped and build up in your home.

-Lastly, stock up on your winter supplies – especially if you live in a region with a very cold and snowy season.
-Check your snow shovels and ice scrapers, and replace if they’re not in good condition.
-Make sure you’re stocked up on ice melt – and be sure to get pet- and plant-safe varieties if necessary.
+Lastly, stock up on your winter supplies.
+This is especially important if you live in a region with a very cold and snowy season.
+Check your snow shovels and ice scrapers, and replace them if they’re not in good condition.
+Make sure you’re stocked up on ice melt – and be sure to get pet and plant-safe varieties if necessary.
 Check your emergency kits, both at home and in the car, and replenish if needed.

 Make sure your homeowners insurance policy is up to date

-Even if you check every item off your checklist as you prepare for winter, there’s a chance the cold weather or an unexpected storm could cause damage to your home.
+Even if you check every fall home maintenance item off your checklist as you prepare for winter, there’s a chance the cold weather or an unexpected storm could cause damage to your home.
 That’s why it’s important to make sure your homeowners insurance is up to date and has all the coverage you need.
-If it’s been a while since you’ve looked at your policy or checked in with your insurance agent, now is a great time to take a look.
+Has it been a while since you’ve looked at your policy or checked in with your insurance agent?
+Now is a great time to do that.
 Need help?
 We’d be happy to review your coverage – just fill out the form below to get started.